 Ex-Transport Sec.
 Abaya sued over unusable trains deal

-Former Transportation Secretary Joseph Emilio “Jun” Abaya and six others were sued for graft before the Ombudsman for entering into an allegedly disadvantageous contract with Chinese firm Dalian Locomotive and Rolling Stock Co. which supplied unusable train coaches.
+Former Transportation Secretary Joseph Emilio “Jun” Abaya and six others were sued before the Ombudsman with graft for entering into an allegedly disadvantageous contract with Chinese firm Dalian Locomotive and Rolling Stock Co., which supplied unusable train coaches for the Metro Rail Transit (MRT).

-The Anti-Trapo Movement of the Philippines, Liga ng Eksplosibong Pagbabago and United Filipino Consumers and Commuters filed the graft complaint against Abaya and the following officials – undersecretary Jose Lotilla, former chairperson of the Department of Transportation and Communications (DOTC) Bids and Awards Committee (BAC); former BAC members Rene Limcaoco, Julianito Bucayan Jr., Catherine Jennifer Gonzales; former project implementation team head Roman Buenafe, and current Metro-Rail Transit (MRT-3) Director for Operations Deo Leo Manalo.
+The complaint was filed by the Anti-Trapo Movement of the Philippines, Liga ng Eksplosibong Pagbabago, and United Filipino Consumers and Commuters.

+Besides Abaya, the other respondents are Undersecretary Jose Lotilla, former chairperson of the Bids and Awards Committee (BAC) of the Department of Transportation and Communications (DOTC); former BAC members Rene Limcaoco, Julianito Bucayan Jr., Catherine Jennifer Gonzales; former project implementation team head Roman Buenafe, and current MRT-3 director for operations Deo Leo Manalo.

-The groups were represented by counsel Al Vitangcol, who faces numerous charges of graft and extortion before the Sandiganbayan for alleged corruption in the MRT-3 when he was the general manager.
+The complainants were represented by counsel Al Vitangcol, who faces numerous charges of graft and extortion before the Sandiganbayan for alleged corruption in the MRT-3 when he was its general manager.

-Vitangcol faces trial for an alleged $30-million extortion try in exchange for contracts with the MRT, and for graft for an alleged anomalous maintenance contract with the company PH Trams-CB&T where his uncle-in-law was an incorporator.
+Vitangcol faces trial for an alleged $30-million extortion try in exchange for contracts with the MRT and for graft for an alleged anomalous maintenance contract with the company PH Trams-CB&T where his uncle-in-law was an incorporator.

-Abaya was cleared by the Ombudsman in the graft complaint involving PH Trams.
+Abaya was cleared by the Office of the Ombudsman in the graft complaint involving PH Trams.

 READ: Arrest warrant out vs Vitangcol for $30-M extort try | MRT fiasco: Vitangcol indicted for graft, Abaya spared